Quantum Low-Density Parity-Check Codes: Product constructions

 \subsection{Lifted Products}

 Panteleev--Kalachev \cite{panteleev2020quantum} managed to break Hastings--Haah-O'Donnell's record just two months later, in December 2020, employing a different improvement of tensor product codes.
 Already in 2019 \cite{panteleev2019degenerate} the authors introduced \emph{generalized hypergraph product codes} (GHC) which they later renamed to \emph{lifted products codes} (LP).
 The LP construction allows to decrease the number of physical qubits in the tensor product by a reduction of symmetry.

+{\change Specifically, the construction takes as input two classical codes given by their parity check matrices.
+It assumes that the matrices admit a block decomposition into pairwise commuting submatrices of size $\ell \times \ell$ for some~$\ell$.
+First, the hypergraph/tensor of the classical codes is taken.
+Then the parity check matrices of the resulting quantum code inherit a natural block decomposition into submatrices of size $\ell^2 \times \ell^2$.
+Next, the lifted product is obtained by collapsing each of these submatrices of size $\ell^2 \times \ell^2$ to matrices of size $\ell\times\ell$ via summing over all of their $\ell\times\ell$-sized blocks.
+The pairwise commutativity assumption ensures that the result defines a CSS code.

-Specifically, the construction assumes a block decomposition of the parity check matrices into pairwise commuting $\ell \times \ell$ submatrices, see \cref{app:liftedproducts} for more details.
-The number of physical and logical qubits in the LP is reduced by a factor of $\ell$ in comparison to the tensor product.
-However, no general distance bounds are known.
+The lifted product reduces the number of physical qubits by a factor of~$\ell$ in comparison to the hypergraph/tensor product.
+See Appendix \hyperref[app:liftedproducts]{A 5} for more details.